Spot-hinta-fi/Shelly/README.md

 ## Shelly scripts in this package

+1. "Pikakoodi" - this script is for Finnish market to provide simple pre-defined rules for heating.
-1. "Minimal heating" - this script is a minimal but still very versatile script for, for example water boiler heating
+2. "Minimal heating" - this script is a minimal but still very versatile script for, for example water boiler heating
-2. "SmartHeating" - this script is Smart!
+3. "SmartHeating" - this script is Smart!
 It can control heating based on outdoor temperature plus much more!
-3. "Rank and Price limit" - this script can control two relays according to the fixed price, average price and also using the cheapest hours
+4. "Rank and Price limit" - this script can control two relays according to the fixed price, average price and also using the cheapest hours
-4. "Monitoring" - this script keeps other scripts running and optionally restarts Shelly, if Internet connection is lost (optional)
+5. "Monitoring" - this script keeps other scripts running and optionally restarts Shelly, if Internet connection is lost (optional)